oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/outline.md

 - Guild of Vintners and Tasters: bone wine, bribery, and blackmail.

 ## Session Pacing
-- 6–10 sessions per act, with 1 major set piece each act.
+- 4–5 sessions total for this mini-arc; each session includes 1 key confrontation.
 - Rotate encounter types: investigation → social → exploration → combat.
 - Use fail-forward: wrong choices reveal truths at a price (corruption, scars, obligations).